 Free Camp Sites in Wisconsin

-Pioneer Park – Right between the two parts of the Chequamegon-Nicolet National Forest this camp area has a playground, a fishing pond, ball field, horseshoe pits & ATV/horse pull track.
+Pioneer Park – Right between the two parts of the Chequamegon-Nicolet National Forest this camp area has a playground, a fishing pond, a ball field, horseshoe pits & ATV/horse pull track.
 Lots to do!

-Free Water and Electric Hook-Ups in Delton, WI – A great location near the Wisconsin Dells with a water and electric hookup.
+Free Water and Electric Hook-Ups in Delton, WI – A great location near the Wisconsin Dells with water and electric hookup.

 Related – 7 Reasons to Take Your Family Camping

 Hidden Hollow Campground – Tent and RV camping with around 20 campsites picnic tables, fire rings, and VAULT toilets.
 Law enforcement patrols the area regularly and is a great guide to the area.

 Bob Evan Farm Restaurant and Museum – A great place to camp you can get sites with electricity for $15 or sites with our for free.
 This location is on the National Register of Historic Places and they host many events throughout the year.

 Lane Farm – The plus side of this campsite is you have to travel the Covered Bridge Scenic Byway to get there!
 This site along the Little Muskingum River is a shady area adjacent to a walnut plantation.

 Loose Moose Lodge – 30AMP electric hookup, water, a dump station, and an off-leash area for pets!